 Internships are your early investment

 Your goal early on should be obtaining as much diverse experience as possible to determine what you are truly passionate about.
 Knowing what you do not like is progress towards finding where your true interests are.
 Think of internships as an early investment that will help you in the long run.
 Be proactive in searching for companies that offer rotational internships and do not be afraid to contact companies that do not have formal internship programs.
 The industry desperately needs younger talent, and you bring a fresh perspective that companies are looking to capture.

 Always keep an open mind

 Blink an eye, and I guarantee you will miss something; because this industry moves extremely fast.
-With rapid transformation comes a lot of new opportunity which is why it is important to be open-minded.
+With rapid transformation comes a lot of new opportunities which is why it is important to be open-minded.
 Recognize that early in your career is a unique time to easily pivot and take on new experiences.
-Stepping outside your comfort zone and conquering new challenges allows you to walk away with higher confidence, an expanded skillset and a great opportunity to grow your network.
+Stepping outside your comfort zone and conquering new challenges allows you to walk away with higher confidence, an expanded skill set, and a great opportunity to grow your network.

 Take advantage of print scholarships